SamuelBorn/GraphEditor/README.md

 So you can find working source code only in **/GraphEditV2/src/main/java/graphEdit/files**.

 If you want to run the program you can either execute the file **GraphEditor.java** directly in the initial folder or compile the project yourself.

+There are only a few buttons.
+In the left menu you choose how you want to change the given automaton: do you want to add edges? delete nodes? etc....

+In the right menu you can choose to minimize the given DEA ...Or rather load a test-DEA to save the work of entering it.

 How to interpret the Graph?
 * round circles are Vertices of the graph